 At the state level, the Council tracks and provides education about proposed state legislation and policy changes that would affect Tennesseans with disabilities and their families.

 You can visit the TN General Assembly website to search for specific bills.

-The 2018 Legislative Session, the second of the TN General Assembly’s 2-year session, convened on January 9, 2018.
+The 111th General Assembly convened on January 8, 2019.
 The Council typically focuses its energies on 1-3 top priority bills, while also tracking a number of relevant disability-related legislation and policy proposals.
 Keep up to date by subscribing to the Council’s Weekly Policy Newsletter.

 Priority bills tracked in 2018

 PASSED: Supported Decision-Making Agreement Act (SB264 / HB941)

 What is Supported Decision-Making (SDM)?

 Supported Decision-Making is a tool that allows people with disabilities to keep their decision-making capacity by choosing trusted people that they know that can support them in making choices.
 This may be through an informal arrangement by which the person consults with trusted family and friends, or through more formal arrangements like Financial Powers of Attorney or Health Care Directives that designate a person who can view records with the person and help make decisions in certain areas.